civitas-cerebrum/element-repository/README.md

 ## 🚀 What is it good for?

 * **Zero Hardcoded Selectors:** Keep your Page Objects and Step Definitions completely free of complex DOM queries.
+* **Platform-Agnostic Element API:** A unified `Element` interface with interaction, state, extraction, querying, and waiting methods that work identically across Playwright and WebDriverIO.
 * **Dynamic Parsing:** Automatically converts your JSON configuration into native Playwright CSS, XPath, ID, Text, Test ID, Role, Placeholder, or Label selectors.
 * **Smart Locators:** Built-in methods for handling arrays, randomized element selection (great for catalog/PLP testing), text-filtering, attribute-filtering, and visibility checks.
 * **Soft Waiting:** Seamlessly waits for elements to attach and become visible before returning a locator to prevent flake.